-COL-MON of troubled streams, dark-wanderer of distant vales, I behold thy course between trees near Car-ul's echoing halls.
-There dwelt bright Colna-dona, the daughter of the king.
+COL-AMON of troubled streams, dark wanderer of distant vales, I behold thy course between trees near Car-m's echoing halls!
+There dwelt bright Colma-dona, the daughter of the king.
 Her eyes were rolling stars; her arms were white as the foam of streams.
-Her breast rose slowly to sight, like occan's heaving wave.
+Her breast rose slowly to sight, like ocean's heaving wave.
 Her soul was a stream of light.
-Who, among the maids, was like the love of heroes?
+Who, among the maids, was like the love of hernes?

-Beneath the voice of the king we moved to Crona 4 of the streams, Toscar of grasy Lutha, and Ossian young in fields.
+Beneath the voice of the king we moved to Crona fo of the streams, Toscar of grassy Lutha, and Ossian young in fields.
 Three bards attended with songs.
 Three bossy shields were borne before us: for we were to rear the stone in memory of the past.
 By Crona's mossy course Fingal had scattered his foes; he had rolled away the strangers like a troubled sea.
 We came to the place of renown: from the mountains descended night.
-I tore an oak from its hill, and raised a flame on high.
-I bade my fathers to look down from the clouds of their hall;
+I tore an oak from its hill, and raised a fame on high.
+I bade my fathers to look down from the clouds of their hall; for, at the fame of their race they brighten in the wind.